AbuTalha3/hello-rails-back-end/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Author
-This project was authored by Abu Talha.
+This project was authored by `Abu Talha`.

+## Contact
 You can contact me at abutalha@example.com.

 Thank you for using Hello Rails Back-End!
 Happy coding! 🚀